Overlining a fly rod means using a line that is one size heavier than the rod size.

 I use this as my lake rod, and I am often casting close to the whole fly line, so if I overlined, the rod performance would suffer at these longer distances.
 Performance for short casting is good, too, courtesy of the line’s aggressive taper.

 It’s important when overlining to maintain a good fly fishing casting style.
 The heavier weight line will be easier to load but don’t slip into bad habits.
 Take up slack from the fly line before you cast so your rod tip is almost touching the water.
 The rod will properly load then, and this helps your casting stroke and will result in a better forward cast.
 Combined with the heavier line, the better rod loading properties will allow you to shoot line with just one false cast.

 So if you are thinking of overlining your rod, here is the right process to follow

 Is your rod fiberglass or bamboo?
 If yes, don’t bother – stick to the weight line recommended.
 Fly fishers with graphite rods, read on.

 Is your rod medium fast or fast action?
-If no, don’t both changing line sizes – it won’t handle the extra weight.
+If not, don’t both change line sizes – it won’t handle the extra weight.

 If the grain weight sits within the range specified by the AFFTA, then it is suitable for overlining.
-If the line is already effectively a heavy line (outside of the AFFTA specs) then it is a poor choice for overlining and consider another line or using that heavy line in the recommended weight – ie the line weight that matches the rod as the line is already over lined to an extent.
+If the line is already effectively a heavy line (outside of the AFFTA specs), then it is a poor choice for overlining and considers another line or using that heavy line in the recommended weight – i.e., the line weight that matches the rod as the line is already over lined to an extent.